CounterPULSE Contact Improvisation Jam and Class

 Contact Improvisation Class Series Teacher List

 June: Utam Moses

 September: Ronja Ver

 October: Aaron Jessup

 Hatha Yoga at CounterPULSE

-CounterPULSE is excited to begin holding weekly donation-based Hatha yoga classes every Wednesday from 8:30-9:30am.
+CounterPULSE is excited to begin holding weekly donation-based Hatha yoga classes every Friday from 4:30-5:30pm as part of our programming on 80 Turk Street.
 Led by Erin McElroy (RYT) and with thematic assistance from Carla Wojczuk, classes will be multi-level, and will incorporate anti-oppression frameworks.
 Based on principles of non-violence, presence, and mindfulness, we’ll warm up your bodies, hearts, and minds, and all that energy that lives in between!
 Come join us in decolonizing yoga, one morning at a time!

 Whether you’ve been part of our weekly yoga classes, or whether you’ve long been desiring to think linkages between yoga, colonial histories, and cultural appropriation, come join our monthly working group to participate in problematizing and decolonizing Western yoga.
 We will engage conversations about yoga’s colonial history and cultural appropriation in settler liberalism, while utilizing anti-oppression based dialogic frameworks.